cookies-xor-cream/HugoTest/content/posts/poetry/wip/carla.md

 ---

 I got ice in a bottle,
-Like a snowstorm tamed,
+like a snowstorm tamed,
 I trapped it in place,
-And I gave it a name.
+and I gave it a name.